 This program is not intended to, and will not, qualify graduates for admission to any Bar Association in the United States.
-This program may not qualify a student to take any bar examination or to satisfy the requirements for admission to the practice of law in any jurisdiction.
+This program will not qualify a student to take any bar examination or to satisfy the requirements for admission to the practice of law in any jurisdiction.
 A student intending to seek admission to practice law should contact the admitting authority in the jurisdictions where the student intends to seek to qualify to sit for the bar examination or for admission to practice for information regarding the legal education requirements in that jurisdiction for admission to the practice of law.

 To apply for admission to the program, an applicant must complete the University’s Application Form.
 In addition, we require the following documents to complete an application:

-It is not necessary to submit official transcripts of prior work at the time of application; however, official transcripts of prior degrees will be required within 60 days of enrollment.
+Official transcripts of prior degrees will be required within 60 days of enrollment.

 To earn the Master of Laws in Taxation (LLM) degree a student must complete the courses listed here in good academic standing, including a minimum grade point average of 2.00, and pass all examinations.